- What does Bloc do?

 As a bootcamp with a focus on software engineering and design, there are a fair number of alternatives to Bloc.

-- Lambda School is probably the most well known.
-It is a 9-month bootcamp where students can learn the fundamentals of software engineering, UX design, data science, and iOS development while deferring payment through an ISA.
+- Lambda School is a well known 9-month bootcamp where students can learn the fundamentals of UX design and other topics while deferring payment through an ISA.

 - HackDesign is a free design newsletter that offers lessons and tools that aspiring and current designers can benefit from.